Overthinking

 You are not only as good as how well you do.
 You are as good as Jesus made you clean in his atoning blood.
 How's that for the opposite of religious thinking?

-Here's to the great freedom set before us that we don't need to fight to live for ourselves anymore.
+"Whoever loses his life for my sake will find it" Matthew 16:25BHere's to the great freedom set before us that we don't need to fight to live for ourselves anymore.
 Here's to the peace, love, joy and abundance that it is to allow our lives to be about Him.
 The free gift of eternal life.
 The "better" way that cannot be taken from us".

 Here's to an answer for every fear and insecurity.
 Here's to lives filled with unending love that no longer competes in the mad scramble of the world to "get theirs".